|Nutritional Guidelines (per serving)|

 - 2 large handfuls spinach

-- Add the remaining tablespoon of oil to the same pan, add the chopped onion and cook on a medium heat until the onions are soft.
+Add the remaining tablespoon of oil to the same pan, add the chopped onion and cook on medium heat until the onions are soft.

-- Add the green chilli, ginger and garlic and continue to cook for 1 minute, taking care not to burn.
-Then, add the chilli powder, turmeric, garam masala and sugar and cook for a further minute stirring constantly.
+Add the green chili, ginger, and garlic and continue to cook for 1 minute, taking care not to burn.
+Then, add the chili powder, turmeric, garam masala, and sugar and cook for a further minute stirring constantly.

 Alternatives to Chicken and Cauliflower